om-veer/ziti-doc-1/docusaurus/docs/guides/OCP/Router.md

 >
 <TabItem value="OCP">

-OCP default firewall is iptables which is blocking all incoming access to the VM.
+OCP default firewall is iptables/ufw(if enableed) which is blocking all incoming access to the VM.
 You will need the following ports open for your ERs:

 - 443/TCP (default port for edge listener)
 - 80/TCP (default port for link listener)